Jack polynomials and orientability generating series of maps: Rectangular Young diagrams and Lassalle's recurrence

 \end{lemma} \begin{proof} It is enough to prove that for any partition $\pi$ the following holds:

-For a partition $\pi$ let $F_\pi$ be the set of pairs $(M', \prec)$, where $M'$ is a map with a face-type $\pi$ and with history $\prec$.
+For a partition $\pi$ let $F_\pi$ be the set of pairs $(M', \prec)$, where $M'$ is a map with the face-type $\pi$ and with a history $\prec$.
 More explicitly: we start by fixing two pairings $\BC',\WC'$ of the same set $S'$ so that $(\BC',\WC')$ has type $\pi$.
 Then maps of face-type $\pi$ are triplets $(\BC',\WC',\E')$, where $\E'$ is a pairing of $S'$.
-In other words, each element of $F_\pi$ is a pair-partition of $S'$, equipped with some linear order on the pairs.
+In other words, each element of $F_\pi$ can be viewed as a pair-partition $\E'$ of $S'$, equipped with some linear order on the pairs.